apgeorg/PID-Control/README.md

 ## Tuning PID Hyperparameters

-The PID hyperparameters were tuned experimental with the following algorithm[1]:
+The PID hyperparameters were tuned experimentally with the algorithm shown below[1] in order to control the steering angle based on the CTE while watching the effect on the behaviour of the car driving around the track.:

 - Set all gains to 0.
 - Increase Kd until the system oscillates.